suchayan01/D3js/README.md

 3. D3.js helps in data visualization
 4. Before we visualize some questions we get to know audeience
 5. appropriate visualization techniques has to be choosen

+what is SVG?
+Scalable Vector Graphics
+D3 uses SVG to draw graphs
+SVG are images using equations and generated / manipulated using codes Simply put svgs are easily scalable
+Issue with SVG is its resouce intensive